triilman25/triilman25/README.md

 <br>

 <p align="justify">
 Who knows me and my first <a href="https://github.com/Fattah25">GitHub</a> account?
 I can confirm that my first account is still in use.
 This second account is used for my professional projects or more serious project, nothing more or less.
-To be honest, I have three remotes account, one of them is from different remote platform, feel free to check <a href="https://codeberg.org/Fattah25">here</a>.
+To be honest, I have three remote accounts, one of them is from different remote platform, feel free to check <a href="https://codeberg.org/Fattah25">here</a>.
 </p>

 <br>